Hashicorp Vulnerabilities

 ≤100

 Some vendors are willing to publish their own CVSS vectors and scores for vulnerabilities in their products.
-The coverage varies from vendor to vendor.
+The coverage and methodology varies from vendor to vendor.

 Exploit 0-day